Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 Github Repo: https://github.com/chasakara/MLS2-My-Body-project.git

 # Description
-It is a website were the user enters his weight, height, weist and neck in the inputs field and they are calculated to give a ratio value of body mass index.
+It is a website were the user enters his weight, height, weist and neck in the inputs field and they are calculated to give a ratio value of called Body Mass Index (BMI).
 The body mass index will show the user if they are underweight,normal, overweight or obese and then they will be given healthy tips on how to stay healthy.
 They is also a quiz game were a user will  have to answer questions relation to human body and when they finish answering it they will be shown how many answers they got correct

-#### Goal
-To let users be aware of their healthy and know simple healthy tips to do about the healthy and what other diaseas are associated with it
+## UX

+This site is for any adult who want to have a simple check on their healthy by simply entering their height, weight, weist and neck values

+## User stories
+As a user l would want to know my body mass index

+As a user l would want to know my if am underweight, normal, overweight or obese

+As a user l would want to know any healthy tips regarding my body mass index

+As a user l would want to play the quiz

-#### Features
+## Features
 Landing page
 Play quiz page
 Mobile responsiveness

+### Existing features

-#### Futures features
+### Future features

-#### User stories
-As a user l would want to know my body mass index

-As a user l would want to know my if am underweight, normal, overweight or obese

-As a user l would want to know my if any healthy tips regarding my weight

-As a user l would want to the quiz game to generate questions randomly

-#### Wire Frames
+### Wire Frames

 #### Problems encountered
 making the table to get values

 #### Technologies Used

 CSS

 HTML